Last Updated on –

 Making the most out of coupons can save you money in the forms of rebates and discounts.
-There are websites such as coupons.com that offer printable coupons for your next purchase.
+There are a few coupon and voucher code websites (such as iPrice.ph and ShopBack) that offer online discounts for your next purchase.

 9. Never save your credit card details on your smartphone or computer

 Online shopping will tempt or even trick you into buying something you don’t usually need.